SonarSource/sonarqube/server/sonar-docs/src/pages/project-administration/narrowing-the-focus.md

 * exclude files/directories from Duplications detection but analyze all other aspects
 * exclude files/directories from Coverage calculations but analyze all other aspects

 You can make these changes globally or at a project level.
-At both levels, the navigation path is the same: **Administration > General Settings > Analysis Scope**.
+At both levels, the navigation path is  **Administration > General Settings > Analysis Scope**.

 ## Patterns